qzhang503/proteoQ/README.md

-In the analysis of Gene Set Probability Asymmetricity (`GSPA`), protein significance \(p\) values from linear modeling are first taken and separated into the groups of up or down regulated proteins within a gene set.
+In the analysis of Gene Set Probability Asymmetricity (`GSPA`), protein significance \(p\) values from linear modeling are first taken and separated into the groups of up or down expressed proteins within a gene set.
 The default is to calculate the geometric means, \(P\), for each of the two groups with a penalty-like term:

 \[-log10(P)=(\sum_{i=1}^{n}-log10(p_{i})+m)/(n+m)\]

 where \(n\) and \(m\) are the numbers of entries with \(p\) values
-\(\le\) or \(>\) a significance cut-off, respectively, under a gene set.
+\(\le\) or less than a significance cut-off, respectively, under a gene set.
 The quotient of the two \(P\) values, one for up and one for down, is then taken to represent the significance of enrichment for a given gene set.
 Alternatively, the significance can be assessed via moderated t-test between the two groups.
 With either method, the corresponding mean `log2FC` are each calculated for the ups and the downs where the difference is used as the fold change of enrichment.